lafber/diversified-python-prog-utils/README.md

-# diversified-python-prog-utils
-Python Programs Utilities for PDF and others diversified subjects
+# My Python utilities program for diverse stuffs

+## PDF related program

+### Extracting from a pdf table of contents the text and removing the pages
+pdf-table-of-contents-to-text.py